Pea and Bean Soup With Sage Crisped Prosciutto (MAFLD & PCOS Friendly)

 - Beans: Creamy garbanzo beans or great northern beans are perfect here.
 They give the soup body and richness without needing cream, and they blend down to make that smooth, velvety texture everyone loves.

-- Prosciutto: The star of the show!
+- Nitrate-Free Prosciutto: The star of the show!
 Thin slices of prosciutto get crisped up right in the pot until they’re golden and brittle.
 Crumble them over the top right before serving for a salty, savory crunch that ties everything together.
+We’re only using a small portion per serving, everything in moderation!

-- Sage and Bay Leaf: These herbs quietly infuse the soup with that comforting, “something’s been simmering all day” aroma.
+- Sage, Garlic and Bay Leaf: These herbs quietly infuse the soup with that comforting, “something’s been simmering all day” aroma.
 Simple, classic, and essential.
+But also liver friendly thanks to the rosmarinic acid.

 How to Keep Your Pea and Bean Soup Creamy and Velvety, Not Watery